SPFL Reserve League: Reserve Cup

 A knockout competition is organised alongside the League.

 A total of 12 clubs entered the 2024/25 SPFL Reserve Cup, with the competing sides split into three groups of four on a broadly regional basis.
 Clubs played each other once and the winner of each group progressed to the semi finals.
 These were Dunfermline Athletic, Queen's Park, and Queen of the South F.C..
-Kilmarnock, the best runner-up across the three groups, also qualifyed for the semi-finals.
+Kilmarnock, the best runner-up across the three groups, also qualified for the semi-finals.

 The Final, between Kilmarnock and Dunfermline, took place on the 23rd of April 2025.
 Dunfermline won the match 2-1, securing their second successive reserve cup.